Abhi0826/Abhi0826/README.md

 - 👋 Hi, I’m Abhishek Bhattiprolu
 - 👀 I’m interested in Automation, Robotics, Mechatronix and Semi-Conductor Industries
-- 🌱 I’m currently pursuing my bachelors degree in Computer Engineering
+- 🌱 I’m a recent graduate with a bachelors degree in Computer Engineering.
-- 💞️ I’m looking to collaborate on Industrial Automation Systems, Robotics and Mechatronix projects
+- 💞️ I’m looking to collaborate on Industrial Automation Systems, Robotics, Systems Engineering, and Mechatronix projects
-- 📫 You are welcome to contact me via email: sbhattiprolu@umassd.edu
+- 📫 You are welcome to contact me via email: sbhattiprolu@umassd.edu, saiabhishekbhattiprolu@gmail.com
 - 🙋‍♂️ Pronouns: he/him/his

 <!---